NEO-ANTIDILUVIAN

 Picture

-Today, the rise of the ancestral arts frames the irony of a cultural renaissance based on hope, just when western civilization seems to be collapsing under its own weight.
+Today, the rise of the Ancestral Arts frames the irony of a cultural renaissance based on hope, just as western civilization seems to be collapsing under its own weight.
 Apocalyptic omens are everywhere, and warnings of monumental change and the breakdown of ecosystems have been part of the public discourse for decades.
 A civilization that destroys the natural world to live, will destroy itself.
-The annihilation of wild places alters the balance, and chthonic powers are unleashed through climate disasters, pandemics and other forms of collapse.
-Our attraction to the primordial points to the timeless needs of human beings, but it could also be an unconscious pull toward the future, when our post-civilizational reality may include such things as bone hooks, stone blades, woven clothing, black earth pigments, face paint, feather altars, vine ties, carved paddles, copper elements, and animal clans.
+The annihilation of wild places alters the balance, and chthonic powers are then unleashed through climate disasters, pandemics and other forms of collapse.
+Our attraction to the primordial points to the timeless needs of human beings, but it can also be an unconscious pull to the future, when our post-civilizational reality may include such things as bone hooks, stone blades, woven clothing, black earth pigments, face paint, feather altars, vine ties, carved paddles, copper elements, and animal clans.

 Picture